 Sarah Mann – farmer, florist, artist, mother

 Sarah grew up in St. Paul, Minnesota.
 After completing her degree in photography and web design at R.I.T. in Rochester, NY, she returned home to Minnesota.
 In 2008 she moved to a 1-acre farming property in Montgomery, MN where she fell in love with everything rural and began the search for her forever home.
 The Driftless region of Minnesota called to her, as she had often visited as a girl, and since finding this beautiful farming property in 2010 she has been hard at work building the soil and her skills, taking every opportunity to learn, connect, and create a place to live and grow and raise her son Sebastian.
+Sarah is also the founder of Driftless Grown, local initiative with a mission of cultivating resilience in rural communities.

 Rebecca Sammis – farmer, event planner, lover of all things bluegrass